kgiszewski/Machina/README.md

 These cache values are used in the `Umbraco.ContentPicker2` property value converter and will throw an exception.

 To fix publish all of your nodes.
 You can do so by right-clicking the root level items (one at a time) and selecting 'Publish'.
 This isn't the same as 'Republish Entire Site' which is available at the top.

+**BACKUP YOUR DB IN CASE IT GOES WRONG.
+PRACTICE LOCALLY BEFORE ATTEMPTING ON PROD!**

+## FAQ

+**Where do I get the `Machina.dll`?**
+Right now you'll clone this repo and build it.
+I hope to have some prebuilt releases soon and even better, a Nuget package.

+**What about xyz property type?**
+There are a few other property types not covered in the migration scripts.
+Those are `Folder Browser` and `Related Links`.
+Send me a PR.

+**What about Archetype and Nested Content?**
+Archetype and Nested Content are a bit tougher since they are saving data differently and now this change pulls the rug out from them.
+At this time I haven't written converters for those.
+Pull request maybe?